 Bit Descriptions

 7:4 Reserved.
 Read as 0s.

 3:0 Memory Planes [3:0] Processor Write Access Enable.
 In both the Odd/Even Mode and the Chain 4 Mode, these bits still control access to the corresponding color plane.

 0 = Disable.

 1 = Enable.

-Note: This register is referred to in the VGA standard as the Map Mask Register.
-However, the word "map" is used with multiple meanings in the VGA standard and was, therefore, considered too confusing; hence, the reason for calling it the Plane Mask Register.
+This register is referred to in the VGA standard as the Map Mask Register.

-1.2.5 SR03 - Character Font
+SR03 - Character Font